At this time of year many of us strive to eat less sugar, exercise more, and start a meditation practice. But what about our feet?

 - Pain and redness where the nail meets the toe can indicate an ingrown toenail

-If you don’t know what’s causing the pain, call us at the Foot and Ankle Center of Lake City so we can identify the cause and start your feet on a better road to health.
+If you've noticed some changes to your feet or nails or your experiencing foot pain call us at the Foot and Ankle Center of Lake City so we can identify the cause and start your feet on a better road to health.
 We can be reached at 206-368-7000 or request an appointment online.